dart-lang/site-www/src/_guides/libraries/c-interop.md

 ---
-title: "C & C++ interop using FFI"
+title: "C interop using FFI"
-description: "To use C or C++ code in your Dart program, use the dart:ffi library (currently in preview)."
+description: "To use C code in your Dart program, use the dart:ffi library (currently in preview)."
-toc: false
 ---

-Dart mobile, command-line, and server apps running on the [Dart Native platform](/platforms/) can use a foreign function interface ([FFI](https://en.wikipedia.org/wiki/Foreign_function_interface)) to call native C and C++ APIs.
+Dart mobile, command-line, and server apps running on the [Dart Native platform](/platforms/) can use a foreign function interface ([FFI](https://en.wikipedia.org/wiki/Foreign_function_interface)) to call native C APIs.

 This mechanism is currently [in active development](https://github.com/dart-lang/sdk/issues/34452) and is not yet